| | East

 school population, the Music Service also provided for adults, both

+directly and in kind.
 Choral work was strong, and the very substantial spread of instruments

 available facilitated the seemingly innumerable group instrumental